-This GHG Emission Reduction ["GHG Reduction"] sub-element planning guidance can be used by cities and counties to measure, reduce, and eliminate local greenhouse gas emissions via comprehensive plan goals and extent of climate change damage.
+This GHG Emission Reduction ["GHG Reduction"] sub-element planning guidance can be used by cities and counties to measure, reduce, and eliminate local greenhouse gas emissions via comprehensive plan goals and policies.

-and policies.
 GHG emission reduction is also commonly referred to as climate mitigation.
 The definition for both terms is identical.